AnabDube/Data-analysis-projects-anab/README.md

 # Data-analysis-projects-anab
-A collection of beginner-friendly data analysis projects built with Excel/Google Sheets
+A collection of beginner-friendly data analysis projects built with Excel

 Updated README with Business Sales Dashboard